Shravan-0024/netflix-data-analytics-pipeline-dbt-snowflake/README.md

 # netflix-data-analytics-pipeline-dbt-snowflake
-Designed an end-to-end ELT pipeline by extracting Netflix data from AWS S3 into Snowflake and applying modular transformations using DBT (raw, staging, and production layers).
-Further enhancement can be done using Airflow for automating the entire pipeline and visualising insights can be done using Looker Studio/Power BI.
+Built an end-to-end ELT pipeline for Netflix data by integrating AWS S3 with Snowflake and applying modular DBT transformations (raw → staging → production).
+Automated insights generation with clear documentation and visualized results in Looker Studio/Power BI.